ai-cam/ai-cam.github.io/_posts/2023-11-01-david-krueger-generative-ai.md

 layout: blog-single
 permalink: /blog/:title
 title: How can AI safety research reduce the risks of AI?
 excerpt: Historically, most AI systems were designed to tackle well-specified problems in particular domains, but as AI grows more powerful and general, there is a risk that it could pose catastrophic risks, says David Krueger.
 In this post, he explains the challenges of safeguarding society against increasingly agentic and general AI systems.
 author: David Krueger
 date: November 01, 2023 11:00 AM
 category:
-  - Policy
+  - policy
 image: /assets/uploads/Krueger_David.png
 ---
 Historically, most AI systems were designed to tackle well-specified problems in particular domains, but as AI grows more powerful and general, there is a risk that it could pose catastrophic risks, says David Krueger.